davidjroos/davidjroos.github.io/_posts/2018-07-17-Barcelona.md

 ## Spare morning at Les Corts

 Having pretty much seen what we had wanted to see, we threw a dart on the map and caught a bus out to Les Corts.
-Had a great breakfast at Brooklyn Cafè, making the most of the Barcelona kerbside cafe culture before we had to go.
+Had a great breakfast at Brooklyn Cafè, making the most of the Barcelona kerbside café culture before we had to go.

 Made our way to Plaça de la Concòrdia to see a gallery in the town hall, but we couldn't find it.

 <p class='wideimage'><img src='https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180717Barcelona/DSCF8963_800.jpg' srcset='https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180717Barcelona/DSCF8963_2000.jpg 2000w, https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180717Barcelona/DSCF8963_1200.jpg 1200w, https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180717Barcelona/DSCF8963_800.jpg 800w' sizes='100vw' width='2000'/></p>

-Caught the metro to Plaça Espanya and walked back to the hotel along the length of Avinguda del Paral·lel
+Caught the metro to Plaça Espanya and walked back to the hotel along the length of Gran Via de les Corts Catalanes
 ## Airport

 Checked out,  figured out where the return bus left from and were on our way.
 This time towards a wedding!